Boss Lab

 Claudia (Erica) Rivera, CMA

-Claudia (Erica) Rivera, CMA works as a Research Coordinator for UTSW.
-She has been in research for a little over 5 years.
+Claudia (Erica) Rivera, CMA, works as a research coordinator for UTSW.
+She has been in research for a little more than five years.
 Erica is so thankful for the opportunity to be a part of the future and to make life easier for children.
 She loves to make great friendships with the lives touched through research every day.

 Claudia Rivera.